Zaymes/Decap/contents/posts/README.md

 - Content posts are in `content/posts/`
 - Images are stored in `images/<post-slug>/`
-- Please edit content via Decap CMS at `/admin`# Decap
+- Please edit content via Decap CMS at `/admin`